1. Dokumentationen

 6. Click Review + Create and then Create.

-7. After the Automation Account is created, navigate to it.
-You can click the popup Go to resource.
+7. After the Automation Account is created, navigate to it by clicking Go to resource in the popup.

 Create a Runbook